scarblase/Portfolio_project/README.md

 ```bash
 jupyter notebook
 ```
-Then, open `sales_analysis.ipynb` and run the cells.
+Then, open `notebook.ipynb` and run the cells.

 ## 🛠️ Tools & Technologies
 - **Python** 🐍